 - 2.4.2.1 Information is available for the Hornsea Three array area through historic benthic ecology surveys undertaken across the former Hornsea Zone.
-Detailed benthic subtidal surveys across the former Hornsea Zone were undertaken in 2010 for the Hornsea zone characterisiation (ZoC) study (Figure 2.2).
+Detailed benthic subtidal surveys across the former Hornsea Zone were undertaken in 2010 for the Hornsea zone characterisation (ZoC) study (Figure 2.2).
 Further benthic subtidal surveys across the Hornsea Project One array area were completed in 2010, 2011 and infill surveys of the Hornsea Project Two array area were completed in 2012 (Figure 2.2).
 The Hornsea ZoC subtidal benthic sampling array was based on a regular grid pattern (of approximately 5 km spacing), to optimise coverage of the former Hornsea Zone and to increase the likelihood of encountering as many different habitats as possible.
-For Hornsea Project One and Hornsea Project Two surveys, sampling locations were selected on a stratified random basis to ensure adequate coverage of the different habitats present within the respective benthic ecology study areas.
-The data acquisition strategies, including the sampling arrays and methodologies, were discussed and agreed with the MMO and their advisors (i.e. the Cefas, JNCC and Natural England). - 2.4.2.2 Subtidal benthic habitats were sampled through a combined benthic grab and drop down video (DDV) survey, as well as an epibenthic beam trawl survey.
-Samples for contaminant analysis were also taken at a number of stations across Hornsea Project One and Hornsea Project Two. - 2.4.2.3 Data were available for the Hornsea Three benthic subtidal characterisation from a total of 334 single 0.1 m2 benthic grabs/DDV deployments undertaken across the Hornsea Three benthic ecology study area and collected between 2010 and 2012 (Table 2.1; Figure 2.2).
+For Hornsea Project One and Hornsea Project Two array area surveys, sampling locations were selected on a stratified random basis to ensure adequate coverage of the different habitats present within the respective benthic ecology study areas.
+The data acquisition strategies, including the sampling arrays and methodologies, were discussed and agreed with the MMO and their advisors (i.e. Cefas, JNCC and Natural England). - 2.4.2.2 Subtidal benthic habitats were sampled through a combined benthic grab and drop- down video (DDV) survey, as well as an epibenthic beam trawl survey.
+Samples for contaminant analysis were also taken at several stations across Hornsea Project One and Hornsea Project Two. - 2.4.2.3 Data were available for the Hornsea Three benthic subtidal characterisation from a total of 334 single 0.1 m benthic grabs/DDV deployments collected across the Hornsea Three benthic ecology study area between 2010 and 2012 (Table 2.1; Figure 2.2).
 As outlined in Table 2.1, 27 of the combined benthic grab/DDV locations coincide with the Hornsea Three array area.
-Data from a total of 102 epibenthic beam trawls undertaken across the Hornsea Three benthic ecology study area between 2010 and 2012 were also available to inform the Hornsea Three subtidal characterisation; none of these locations coincided with the Hornsea Three array area (Table 2.1; Figure 2.2). - 2.4.2.4 A survey was carried out at Markham's Triangle rMCZ by Defra in 2012 to acquire data as part of the proposed designation of the site.
-This survey, which partially overlapped the Hornsea Three array, comprised Hamon grab sampling for infauna and particle size analysis (PSA) and DDV sampling (Table 2.1).
-The data has been made available to Hornsea Three so that it may contribute to the characterisation of the Hornsea Three array area, as agreed through the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology EWG.
+Data from a total of 102 epibenthic beam trawls undertaken across the Hornsea Three benthic ecology study area between 2010 and 2012 were also available to inform the Hornsea Three subtidal characterisation; none of these locations coincided with the Hornsea Three array area (Table 2.1; Figure 2.2). - 2.4.2.4 A survey was carried out at Markham's Triangle rMCZ by Defra in 2012 to acquire data as part of the proposed designation of the site (Defra, 2014).
+This survey, which partially overlapped the Hornsea Three array area, comprised Hamon grab sampling for infauna and particle size analysis (PSA) and DDV sampling (Table 2.1).
+The data has been made available to Hornsea Three so that it can contribute to the characterisation of the Hornsea Three array area, as agreed through the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology EWG.
 The PSA data has been incorporated into the dataset for the Hornsea Three benthic ecology study area to establish the sediment type in that region.
-The Markham's Triangle dataset has been analysed to determine the similarity of the communities in the site with those within the Hornsea Three array; this analysis is further discussed in section 2.6.2.2 and the results are presented in section 4.1.4.22 et seq.
-This infaunal data, together with data to be collected in 2017, will be analysed and biotopes assigned for the Benthic Ecology Technical Report which will inform the Environmental Statement.
+The Markham's Triangle faunal dataset has been broadly analysed to determine the similarity of the communities in the site with those within the Hornsea Three array area: this analysis is further discussed in paragraph 2.6.2.2 and the results are presented in section 4.1.4.26 et seq.

-Figure 2.1: Location of Hornsea Three and the former Hornsea Zone with existing desktop data together with historic benthic ecology survey data and site-specific survey data, and nature conservation designations with benthic features.
+Figure 2.1: The location of Hornsea Three and the former Hornsea Zone with existing desktop data together with historic former Hornsea zone benthic ecology survey data.
+Hornsea Three site specific survey data and nature conservation designations with benthic features.

-Figure 2.2: The Hornsea Project Three array area with existing (2010-2012) and Hornsea Three site specific (2016) benthic ecology sampling locations (benthic grabs/DDV and trawls).
-Also shown are sampling sites within Markham's Triangle rMCZ (Defra, 2012 (note: third party survey data).
+Figure 2.2: The Hornsea Three array area with historic data (2010-2012), Markham's Triangle rMCZ data (Defra, 2012; third-party survey data) and Hornsea Three site specific (2016-2017) data.